mzurzolo/STBS/Python/README.md

     You're all set.

 Suggestions:
-* Type `anaconda-navigator &` to get an anaconda launcher window.
-You can manage packages from here, and launch an Integrated Development Environment (IDE)
-* Spyder is a great IDE to start with.
-To start using Spyder, type `spyder &` into a terminal, or launch it from anaconda navigator
+* Jupyter Lab is a great IDE to start with, and it runs inside a web browser.
+Run the command: `jupyter lab` to launch it.

 #### Next Steps: